“Affects” are basically emotions. But I think keeping the term slightly technical will be useful.

 Or sad, even though they don’t hurt us in any direct way.

-We just happen to perceive them to be vaguely similar to something we happened to be around when something really did help/hurt us, and the brain/mind formed a connection which still exists even after the initial experience is long gone.
+We just happen to perceive them to be vaguely similar to something that happened to be around when something really did help/hurt us, and the brain/mind formed a connection which still exists even after the initial experience is long gone.

 And we just go with it.
 Rather than try to recover a balanced, composed frame of mind, calmly observe the object, and notice it’s not doing anything to hurt us.